Orlando Valkyries

-The Orlando Valkyries are a women's professional indoor volleyball team based in Orlando, Florida, that competes in Major League Volleyball (MLV).
+The Orlando Valkyries are a women's professional indoor volleyball team based in Orlando, Florida that competes in Major League Volleyball (MLV).
 The Valkyries began play in the league's inaugural 2024 season.
-The team plays their home games at Addition Financial Arena.
+The team plays its home games at Addition Financial Arena on the main campus of the University of Central Florida, which has an Orlando mailing address but is in unincorporated Orange County.
 The Valkyries won the league's championship in the 2025 season.

 History

 On May 24, 2023, Orlando was announced as one of the cities to get a Pro Volleyball Federation franchise for the league's inaugural season, owned by local businessman David Forman.
 The Valkyries name, logo and colors were announced on August 17.

 Roster

-Current as of April 9, 2025.
+Current as of February 2, 2026.